 Leaner or Richer?

 How do I know whether to go richer or leaner and how do I know which way to turn the air screw?
+As for going leaner or richer, simply determine your carb symptoms and follow my chart below.

 When adjusting the air screw, if you want to go leaner then you need to open it up to allow more air in.
 Turn it out (counterclockwise).